peereflits/Articles/Other/2024-10-23-failing-to-pull-docker-images.md

 **TL;DR; Turn off IPv6.**

-Just recently I encountered issues with docker my docker files and compose scripts: it wouldn't build anymore.
+Just recently (possibly after a Windows update) I encountered issues with docker my docker files and compose scripts: it wouldn't build anymore.

 After some investigation I could narrow the issue down to a failed `docker pull` from `mcr.microsoft.com`.
 At least the following images failed: